peilun-he/PDSim/README.md

 In the original Schwartz-Smith model (Schwartz & Smith, 2000), the parameter $\gamma$ is set to zero.
 However, in our extended model, we introduce the flexibility for this mean-reversion parameter associated with the long-term factor to take on non-zero values.
+Arbitrage-free pricing for the extended model has found application in agricultural commodity futures (Sørensen, 2002) and crude oil futures (Ames et al., 2020; Cortazar et al., 2019; Cortazar & Naranjo 2006).

 Under the arbitrage-free assumption, the futures price $F_{t,T}$ at current time $t$ with maturity time $T$ must be equal to the